-There shall be legally relevant software for receiving, verifying and handling transmitted measurement data.
+In case measurement data is used for legally relevant purposes, there shall be legally relevant component or module for receiving, verifying and handling transmitted measurement data.

 - 1. Though communication protocols normally repeat a data transmission until it succeeds, nevertheless it is possible that a corrupted data set is received. - 2.
 Received measurement data shall indicate an eventual violation of traceability and integrity.